pberrecloth/icon-toolbox-sketch-plugin/readme.md

 **Done so far**

-Flattens composite artwork down to its simplest form
+Flattens composite artwork down to its simplest form.

 ![Flatten Selected Artwork](screenshots/flattenSelectedArtwork2.gif?raw=true "Flatten Selected Artwork")

+This plugin takes vector layers in white and black then automates a unifying, subtracting and flattening process.

 ![Flatten Selected Artwork](screenshots/flattenSelectedArtwork.gif?raw=true "Flatten Selected Artwork")

-**Upcoming Features:**
+Shortcut is (CMD+SHIFT+;)

+**Just the beginning, upcoming Features:**

-- Batch flattening of artwork to vector shapes
+- Batch flattening of artwork to vector shapes - including borders
 - Batch simplification and rounding of paths
 - Batch placement on artboards
 - Auto-slicing of icons